2022–23 FA Cup qualifying rounds: Format

-The qualifying competition is a single-elimination tournament consisting of six rounds and 640 teams.
-32 winners in the final round are awarded a place in the main competition beginning in November.
-Teams enter at different stages depending on their position in the English pyramid.
-All 9th and 10th tier teams begin in the opening, Extra-Preliminary Round and must win six matches to qualify.
-All 8th tier teams are ranked on last season's PPG, except newly promoted teams automatically ranked towards the bottom and newly relegated teams ranked towards the top; Then the 95 lowest ranked teams enter at the Extra-Preliminary Round and the 64 highest ranked teams enter at the preliminary round.
-Teams entering at the preliminary round must win five matches to qualify.
-All 7th tier teams enter at the 1st qualifying round and must win 4 matches to qualify.
-6th tier teams enter at the 2nd qualifying round and must win three matches to qualify.
-5th tier teams enter at the final, 4th qualifying round and must win one match to qualify.
+The qualifying competition was a single-elimination tournament consisting of six rounds and 640 teams.
+32 winners in the final round were awarded a place in the main competition beginning in November.
+Teams entered at different stages depending on their position in the English pyramid.
+All 9th and 10th tier teams began in the opening, Extra-Preliminary round and had to win six matches to qualify.
+All 8th tier teams were ranked on last season's PPG, except newly promoted teams automatically ranked towards the bottom and newly relegated teams ranked towards the top; Then the 95 lowest ranked teams entered at the Extra-Preliminary round and the 64 highest ranked teams entered at the preliminary round.
+Teams entering at the preliminary round had to win five matches to qualify.
+All 7th tier teams entered at the 1st qualifying round and had to win 4 matches to qualify.
+6th tier teams entered at the 2nd qualifying round and had to win three matches to qualify.
+5th tier teams entered at the final, 4th qualifying round and had to win one match to qualify.

-Matches ending in a tie are replayed once and thereafter decided by extra-time and penalties if the scores remain level.
-Ties are played on a geographical basis, starting with 10 regionalised pots in the Extra-Preliminary and Preliminary Rounds, and gradually reducing further into the draw.
-Whilst the division of the English football league system correlates closer to club density, the FA Cup groups teams based more on travel distance.
-Therefore, pots can consist of an unequal number of teams.
+Matches ending in a tie were replayed once and thereafter decided by extra time and penalties if the scores remained level.
+Ties were played on a geographical basis, starting with 10 regionalised pots in the Extra-Preliminary and preliminary rounds, and gradually reducing further into the draw.
+Whilst the division of the English football league system correlated closer to club density, the FA Cup grouped teams based more on travel distance.
+Therefore, pots could consist of an unequal number of teams.